INTRODUCTION

 No person with a vested interest or personal involvement in the matter will be involved in the organisation or implementation of the investigation procedure, nor will such a person be involved in the decision-making process.

-i.
-The person(s) involved in the investigation process will on presentation of a full report of the facts absent himself/herself/themselves from the decision-making process.
+- The person(s) involved in the investigation process will on presentation of a full report of the facts absent himself/herself/themselves from the decision-making process.

-Parent(s)/guardian(s) should adhere to the following procedures when notifying the school of a pupil’s absence;
+Parent(s)/Guardian(s) should adhere to the following procedures when notifying the school of a pupil’s absence;

 - The school should be notified of the absence on the first day the pupil returns to school